 RD2T form to apply for transfer from MPhil to PhD.

 The pattern and timing of meetings should be arranged and agreed between the student and their supervisor(s).
 Generally, if you are a full time student, you can expect to have 44 hours of contact per year with your supervisor and 22 hours per year if you are a part time student.
 These hours may take the form of face-to-face meetings, email correspondence, and reading and commenting on written material.

 London Met offers a wide range of subject areas.
-A good place to start looking is to consult the Faculties and research page to find out about the research being undertaken and look for a at London Met.
+A good place to start looking is to consult the Schools and research page to find out about the research being undertaken and look for a at London Met.
 Through these pages, you can contact staff members whose research interests are complementary to yours.